Countryside, Nature and Kentish Produce in the Swale area of north Kent

 The Mid Kent Downs Area of Outstanding Natural Beauty skirts the southern part of the Borough and in between are pretty villages nestling amongst farmland.
 The Rose and Crown at Perry Wood is a great place to start and finish a walk in the ancient woodland.
 Oare Gunpowder Works Country Park and Milton Creek Country Park provide ideal escapes for nature, wildlife and exercise.
 Elmley Nature Reserve and Oare Marshes Nature Reserve attract a great bird visiting population and give you the opportunity to be at one with nature

 Many of our open houses and gardens such as Belmont House and Gardens, Mount Ephraim Gardens and Doddington Place Gardens are in our countryside together with some hidden gems including the Bredgar and Wormshill Light Railway which opens on the first Sunday of every month from Easter through until October.
-Villages also provide some great Kentish Produce available at farm shops including Bredgar Farm Shop and Tea Room as well as The BarnYard at Upchurch
+Villages also provide some great Kentish Produce available at farm shops including Bredgar Farm Shop and Tea Room as well as Brambledown Farm Shop on the Isle of Sheppey.

 Experience country crafts and treat yourself to a cream tea at Oad Street Food and Crafts, Borden just outside Sittingbourne and purchase locally produced gifts and food.
 Alternatively the Grain Store Studio at Brenley Farm near Faversham provides an ideal setting for artists, their work and some workshops.